digitranslab/jumpstart/docs/docs/user-authentication/sso/oidc-group-sync.md

 - Users will need to log in via alternative SSO methods or email/password.
 - If the license limit is reached, new users will not be allowed to log in.

-For more information on managing users and groups in ToolJet, please refer to our [Managing Users and Groups](/docs/tutorial/manage-users-groups/) documentation.
+For more information on managing users and groups in JumpStart, please refer to our [Managing Users and Groups](/docs/tutorial/manage-users-groups/) documentation.